Ukraine points finger at Russian security services in recent cyber attack

 The Russian foreign ministry and Federal Security Service did not immediately respond to requests for comment on the latest allegations.

+"The TeleBots group continues to evolve in order to conduct disruptive attacks against Ukraine," it said.

+"Prior to the outbreak, the Telebots group targeted mainly the financial sector.
+The latest outbreak was directed against businesses in Ukraine, but they apparently underestimated the malware' spreading capabilities.
+That's why the malware went out of control."

-(Additional reporting by Alexander Winning in Moscow; writing by Matthias Williams; Editing by Jeremy Gaunt)
+(Additional reporting by Alexander Winning in Moscow and Jim Finkle in Toronto; writing by Matthias Williams; Editing by Jeremy Gaunt)